 The actuarial soundness valuation results summarized in this report involve actuarial calculations that require assumptions about future events.
-Most of the actuarial assumptions (with the exception of the investment return assumption and the tuition and fee increase assumption) used in this valuation were based on an experience review for the period from July 1, 2011 to June 30, 2014, and were adopted for use commencing with the June 30, 2015 actuarial valuation.
-Although the College Illinois!® Prepaid Tuition Program stopped accepting new contracts as of the 2017/2018 enrollment period and is still not accepting new contracts, we recommend performing an updated experience study to determine the continued appropriateness of the actuarial assumptions.
+Most of the actuarial assumptions (with the exception of the investment return assumption and the tuition and fee increase assumption) used in this valuation were based on an experience review for the period from July 1, 2014, to June 30, 2023, and were adopted for use commencing with the June 30, 2024, actuarial valuation.

+Although the College Illinois!® Prepaid Tuition Program stopped accepting new contracts as of the 2017/2018 enrollment period and is still not accepting new contracts, we recommend performing an experience study to determine the continued appropriateness of the actuarial assumptions every five years.

 With regard to the investment return assumption and the tuition and fee increase assumption, ISAC annually provides us with a detailed analysis of these two assumptions and prescribes the corresponding rates to use for the annual actuarial valuation.
 As such, these assumptions were provided by and are the responsibility of ISAC.
+We have reviewed these assumptions and have determined they do not significantly conflict with what, in our professional judgment, would be reasonable for the purposes of the measurement.